OPRM1 Polyclonal antibody

 Background Information

-Mu opioid receptor (MOR, also known as MOR1, MOP) is a G protein-coupled receptor that mediates the physiological effects of endogenous opioids as well as the structurally distinct opioid alkaloids including morphine and etorphine (PMID: 9618555).
+OPRM1 (also known as Mu opioid receptor, MOR1, MOP) is a G protein-coupled receptor that mediates the physiological effects of endogenous opioids as well as the structurally distinct opioid alkaloids including morphine and etorphine (PMID: 9618555).
 Mu opioid receptor modulates a wide range of physiological functions, particularly involved in the control of pain perception and reward properties (PMID: 30483121).
 Mu opioid receptor is the principal target of opioid drugs.
 It is encoded by OPRM1 gene and multiple transcript variants encoding different isoforms have been found.
 Mu opioid receptor contains sites for N-linked glycosylation.
 The transcript variants and variations of glycosylation may result in migrating bands of Mu opioid receptor (PMID: 21886594; 11359768).

 Protocols